Meii0606/Meii0606/README.md

 # Hi!
 I'm Yimei 👋

+I will graduate from Carnegie Mellon University on this May.
 My background bridges applied AI research and full-stack system development.
 I’ve worked on model fine-tuning, multimodal architectures, generative models, GPU-accelerated computation, and deploying scalable ML infrastructure on the cloud.

 ### 🔬 Recent Highlights